daniel-rusu/pods4k/immutable-arrays/README.md

 #### With Builders

-We can use immutable-array builders when accumulating values in more complex scenarios.
-Builders are more efficient than accumulating values in a collection and converting that into an immutable array.
+Use immutable-array builders when accumulating values in more complex scenarios.
+They're more efficient than accumulating values in a mutable list.

 ```kotlin
 fun getTopStocks(): ImmutableArray<Stock> {